PAMinerva/paminerva.github.io/docs/LearnVulkan/A.01-Vectors.md

 Vectors play a crucial role in computer graphics, making them a fundamental tool to use in Vulkan as well.
 They are widely used in both C++ (within the application code) and in GLSL (within shader code).

 In GLSL, vectors of two, three and four floating-point components are represented by the built-in types **vec2**, **vec3** and **vec4**, respectively.
 For vectors of signed integers, we use **ivec2**, **ivec3** and **ivec4** - the unsigned version can be specified by replacing the prefix **i** with **u**. <br>
-Array subscripting syntax can also be applied to vectors to provide numeric indexing.
+The components of a vector can be accessed using array subscripting syntax to provide numeric indexing.
 Alternatively, one of the following naming sets can be used:

  The position set:  $\ x,y,z,w$ <br>
  The color set: $\ r,g,b,a$ <br>